 Great graphic design is powered by great font selection.
 But picking great fonts is a challenge for most people.
 Luckily, Canva has made adding great fonts to your designs much easier.
-In this tutorial, our team of design experts will cover the best punk Fonts in Canva.
+In this tutorial, our team of design experts will cover the best 1950s fonts in Canva.

 What are 1950s Fonts?

 The 1950s was a fascinating period of typography and design, often characterized by its fresh, cheerful, and modern spirit.
 Here are some key characteristics of 1950s fonts:

 - Mid-Century Modern Style: The period saw a surge in sans-serif typefaces, taking inspiration from the Mid-century Modern aesthetic.
 The letterforms are usually sleek, minimal, and geometric.

 - Serif Fonts: While the sans-serif trend was on the rise, serif fonts like Bodoni and Times New Roman were still prevalent and popular in more formal or traditional contexts.